GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_quality.md

     * Van Diemen Gulf, Northern Territory
     * Torres Strait Islands, Queensland

-* Due to biases in the tidal coverage of satellite sensors like Landsat and Sentinel-2, DEA Intertidal outputs are unlikely to cover the full extent of the intertidal zone from Lowest to Highest Astronomical tide (e.g. Figure 6).
+* Due to biases in the tidal coverage of satellite sensors like Landsat and Sentinel-2, DEA Intertidal outputs rarely cover the full extent of the intertidal zone from Lowest to Highest Astronomical tide (e.g. Figure 6).
 These tidal biases can be evaluated using the product’s Tidal Attribute Layers which highlight regions where DEA Intertidal will underestimate the lower, upper or full extent of the intertidal zone.

 * Areas of false positive intertidal data over water exist in areas with low satellite coverage and high levels of environmental or sensor noise.
 Areas affected include: